India Employer Forum

 Should you be intimidated by your boss?
 It is important for employees to realize that intimidation is a leadership style that some bosses use to establish that they are the ones with all the powers.
 The ultimate objective, no matter what type of boss you have, is to ensure that the team performs well.

 However, there is always a limit to everything.
 If you think that intimidation is turning abusive and harming your self-esteem, there is no harm in setting silence and verbal limits.
-So you can remain silent until the things don’t go out of control.
-This is when you can go to the HR and raise a complaint.
+So you can remain silent until things don’t go out of control.
+This is when you can go to HR and raise a complaint.
 Or you can let your boss know, without sounding disrespectful, that you aren’t going to take the abuse anymore.
 It is sometimes better to communicate what you feel about them is intimidating.
 Even the slightest realization that they have been doing it all wrong all this while can bring about a positive change.
 This is one way of handling a toxic boss.

 What can organizations do?
 The first thing that they need to do is realize that intimidating bosses aren’t the answer.
 After they understand this, they can launch programs that can train their leaders to effectively manage people without abusing and belittling them.
 If the bosses take these programs seriously, they won’t turn to toxic leadership ways ever again.